-Willie Tee, keyboardist, songwriter, singer, producer who helped shape the sound of New Orleans, was born Wilson Turbinton in New Orleans, LA in 1944.
+Willie Tee, keyboardist, songwriter, singer, and producer who helped shape the sound of New Orleans, was born Wilson Turbinton in New Orleans, LA in 1944.

 Bob Marley, singer-songwriter and cultural icon, was born in Nine Mile, Saint Ann Parish, Jamaica in 1945.